Duke Fuqua Application Essay Tips, 2023-2024

 The optional essay is one that should always be used judiciously.
 If you feel your application conveys a complete, accurate picture of who you are as a strong Fuqua candidate, then you’re likely best off not submitting this optional essay.
 There’s little to be gained from adding to the admissions committee’s workload by asking them to read another essay that doesn’t add anything crucial to your profile.
 But if you have an issue of some sort in your candidacy that could benefit from additional explanation (see the school’s examples), then this is your chance to expound on and clarify it so that it is less likely to be a problem.

-Candidates who applied to the Daytime MBA program between July 2019 and May 2020 are considered re-applicants.
-You are eligible to interview in the new cycle; the same interview policies apply to you as to other applicants.
+Candidates who applied to the Daytime MBA program between July 2022 and May 2022 are considered re-applicants.

 It is not uncommon for it to take more than one try to achieve a goal.
 Please share with us the self-reflection process that you underwent after last year’s application and how you have grown as a result.
 How did it shape your commitment to Fuqua and inspire your decision to reapply?